jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 Here's a detailed guide on our pricing to learn more about it: [https://quickmail.io/pricing/](https://quickmail.io/pricing/)

 **Pro tip:** If you want to increase the volume of emails the account can send daily, the best way to go about it is to use multiple inboxes.
 Having multiple inboxes is a good way to spread out the volume of messages coming from a single campaign through Inbox Rotation.

+# My inbox keeps getting paused due to the error 550 5.1.8 Access denied, bad outbound sender.
+What does it mean?

+The bounce code 550 5.1.8 Access denied, bad outbound sender often indicates that Microsoft is flagging the inbox's sending habits, temporarily blocking the email account.

+When we detect these bounces, we automatically pause the email to prevent more bounces from happening.

+This issue isn't caused by QuickMail but rather by Microsoft’s actions.
+It’s also not due to invalid email addresses among your leads.

+This can occur if the inbox sends too many emails with identical content, has a low sender reputation, or appears spammy.

+Microsoft’s algorithm may flag accounts it suspects of being hacked, compromised, or sending spam.
+To resolve this, please reach out to Microsoft Support to request an unblock.

+If you have admin access or an IT admin, you can follow this guide to Restore restricted users in Defender for Office 365

+Once the inbox is unblocked by Microsoft, remember to unpause it in QuickMail.
+We automatically pause the inbox if we detect sender-related bounces to prevent further issues.

+To avoid future blocks, consider these best practices:
+- Throttle email sending: Set a daily limit and increase the delay between emails.
+- Use AI for variations: Add unique variations to your emails to enhance deliverability and avoid flags.
+- Create text and email variations: This helps prevent ESPs from easily flagging your content.
+- Avoid spam trigger words: Use tools like Mailmeteor's spam checker to analyze your email content.
+- Use custom domain tracking: This can maximize deliverability.
+- Verify emails: Clean your list of invalid addresses.